rustnomicon/LLM-Token-Counter-VSCode/README.md

 - **GPT (OpenAI):** Uses tiktoken `encoding_for_model('gpt-5')` with fallbacks to `o200k_base` → `cl100k_base` for accurate token counting across all GPT models.
 - **Claude (Anthropic):** Uses Anthropic's official tokenizer for precise token boundaries with full highlighting support.
 - **Gemini (Google AI):** Approximates tokens using GPT encodings or ~4 chars/token fallback (highlighting not available).
+- **Qwen (Alibaba):** Uses the official Qwen tokenizer via a local Python server for precise token counting with full highlighting support.

 ### Visual Token Highlighting

 **See your tokens in real-time** with alternating color bands that show exactly where each token begins and ends.
-Available for GPT and Claude models.
+Available for GPT, Claude, and Qwen models.

 <div align="center">
     <img src="images/highlight_on_off.gif" alt="Token highlighting toggle" width="800">
 </div>

 **Key features:**

 - **Toggle on/off:** Click the palette icon in the status bar to enable/disable highlighting
 - **Smart text contrast:** Foreground text color automatically adapts to your highlight colors for optimal readability
 - **Customizable colors:** Choose your own colors with full alpha/transparency support
 - **Editor-aware:** Only highlights in text editors; Output/Debug panes remain clean

 ### Customizable Highlight Colors

 Open the **Command Palette** and run `Configure Token Highlight Colors` to access a dedicated color configurator.

 <div align="center">